-The purpose of this test was to measure and document emissions to the atmosphere from the VRU and demonstrate that emissions do not exceed emission limits established in the applicable regulations.
+The purpose of this test was to measure and document emissions to the atmosphere from the VRU and demonstrate compliance with the applicable air emission requirements of the VRU.
 The performance test was conducted in accordance with procedures and test methods established and referenced in the Code of Federal Regulations; CFR 40, Part 60, Subpart XX and CFR 40, Part 63, Subpart BBBBBB.
+All additional requested data has been presented in tabular form in Appendix G.